Abundance for varieties with many differential forms: Preliminaries

 A coherent sheaf $\mathcal F$ on an algebraic variety $X$ is \emph{reflexive} if the natural homomorphism from $\mathcal F$ to its double dual $\mathcal F^{**}$ is an isomorphism.
-In particular, a reflexive sheaf $\mathcal F$ is torsion free.
+In particular, a reflexive sheaf $\mathcal F$ is torsion-free.
 If $X$ is locally factorial, then a reflexive sheaf of rank $1$ is a line bundle \cite[Proposition 1.9]{Har80}.
-If $X$ is smooth, then a reflexive sheaf is locally free away from a codimension $3$ subset of $X$ \cite[Corollary 1.4]{Har80}, and a torsion free sheaf is locally free away from a codimension $2$ subset of $X$ \cite[Corollary on p.\ 148]{OSS80}.
+If $X$ is smooth, then a reflexive sheaf is locally free away from a codimension $3$ subset of $X$ \cite[Corollary 1.4]{Har80}, and a torsion-free sheaf is locally free away from a codimension $2$ subset of $X$ \cite[Corollary on p.\ 148]{OSS80}.